iangilmore/spot-on/README.md

 </h2>

 <p align="center">
 Spot On is a browser-based game where players test their knowledge and quick decision making by swiping photos toward the matching word as quickly as possible.
-The game provides a fun interaction model and an engaging challenge across three different difficuly levels.
+The game provides a fun interaction model and an engaging challenge across three different difficulty levels.
 </p>

 ![Netlify Status](https://api.netlify.com/api/v1/badges/758a970c-1e09-40ab-ac0e-1ec525300c94/deploy-status)